shoeb240/go-in-kubernetes/README.md

 # Go in Kubernetes
-Single node cluster to host go application with minimum effort
+Single node cluster orchestration for go application with minimum effort

 ## Kubernetes Installation
 Installion instruction for